Looking back at a unique year

 The tomatoes are ‘Cocktail Crush’ and ‘Oh Happy Day’ both tasty and both, as I say, still ripening although the plants do now have blight.

 The beetroot and turnips are from a late sowing in early June which has germinated and grown really well.
 I’ve read you can store beetroot but I find they shrivel quite fast so I put them in pot roasts, casseroles, salads and sandwiches.
-I’ve also made two curries this year.
-Delicious, but you can have too much beetroot.
+I’ve also made two curries and a beetroot and spinach daal this year, all delicious, although there seemed to be almost too much beetroot in the curries – and I love beetroot.

-The cabbage ‘Summer Jewel’ has formed huge heads which I usually shred and add to stir fries and usually freeze some as well.
+The cabbage ‘Summer Jewel’ has formed huge heads which I usually shred and add to stir fries.
+It freezes well, too, and making sauerkraut is an easy and effective way to store it.
 The broccoli – ‘Autumn calabrese’ has been a gradual cropper, producing a good handful of sprouted stems a week.
 The beans have had a resurgence since the weather cooled and are now much more tender than they were a month or so ago, though I don’t think they’ll keep going much longer.

 Crown Prince has done reasonably well, I’ve got quite a few acorn squash (‘Mashed Potato’ and ‘Baked Potato’ – I’ll let you know when I eat them), a few spaghetti squash and, hooray, the butternuts (‘Hercules’ and ‘Early Butternut’) came through in the end though I have about half the number I grew last year.